hsf-training/analysis-essentials/git/09-pullrequests.md

 out to be useful even when working on small projects with only three or four contributors.

-The most naïve approach to Git collaboration is what we have [previously seen](08-share.md) with particular focus on the GitLab case:
+The most naive approach to Git collaboration is what we have [previously seen](08-share.md):

 * We have a **single remote repository**
 * This repository has one or more **owners** who decide who can contribute